 Dr. Sadler’s research is aimed at strengthening the understanding between the built environment and health behaviors/outcomes, with the goal of shaping land use policy to build healthier cities.
-His work is integrated with community organizations, and uses qualitative and spatial analysis to address disparities in the social determinants of health.
-He says, “My experiences growing up in the Flint region–where industrial growth, subsequent deindustrialization, and fragmented planning practices have had a profound influence on the built form–shaped my drive to resolve inequalities that arise from imbalances between the salutogenic and pathogenic properties of urban areas.”
+His work is integrated with community organizations, and leans heavily on geographic information systems to identify and address disparities in the social determinants of health.
+He says, “My experiences growing up in the Flint region—where industrial growth, subsequent deindustrialization, and fragmented planning practices have had a profound influence on the built form—shaped my drive to resolve inequalities that arise from imbalances between the salutogenic and pathogenic properties of urban areas.”

 He adds, “My work is underpinned by an upbringing oriented around compassion and stewardship, experiential training in cultural competence, and a recognition of historical processes of discrimination which have exacerbated spatial and health inequalities.”

 Search PubMed at the National Library of Medicine: